 - Have accidents related to drinking

-- Get into trouble with the law, their family, friends, school, or dates because of their drinking
+- Get into trouble with the law, their families, friends, schools, or people they date because of their drinking

 The best time to begin talking with your teen about drugs and alcohol is now.
-Children as young as 9 years old may become curious about drinking, and they may even try it alcohol.
+Children as young as 9 years old may become curious about drinking and they may try alcohol.

-Saying nothing to your children about drinking may give them the message that teen drinking is okay.
+Saying nothing to your children about drinking may give them the message that teen drinking is OK.
 Most children choose not to drink because their parents talk with them about it.

 The best way for your children to be comfortable talking with you about drinking is to be honest and direct.
 You may want to prepare and think about what you will say ahead of time.

-Tell your child how you feel about their using alcohol.
+Tell your child how you feel about them possibly using alcohol.
 Once you have started talking with your teenager, continue to bring it up at times when you are talking about related issues.

 Free and Curious

 Puberty and the teenage years are a time of change.
-Your child may have just started high school or may have just gotten a driver’s license.
-They may have a sense of freedom they never had before.
+Your child may have just started high school or may have just gotten a driver's license.
+Your children may have a sense of freedom they never had before.

 Teenagers are curious.
 They want to explore and do things their own way.
 But pressure to fit in might make it hard to resist alcohol if it seems like everyone else is trying it.

-- Encourage your teen to talk to you about their drinking.
-Remain calm when listening and try not to judge or criticize your teen.
-Make it comfortable for your teen to tell you about themselves.
+- Encourage your teen to talk to you about drinking.
+Remain calm when listening and try not to judge or criticize.
+Make it comfortable for your teen to talk honestly.

 - Let your child know you understand that taking chances is a normal part of growing up.

-- Remind them that drinking comes with serious risks.
+- Remind your teen that drinking comes with serious risks .

-- Emphasize they should never drink and drive or ride with a driver who has been drinking.
+- Emphasize that your teen should never drink and drive or ride with a driver who has been drinking.

-How Problems at Home Might Cause Children to Drink
+How Problems at Home Might Influence Children to Drink

-Risky drinking or alcohol abuse in the home can lead to the same habits in children.
-Children become aware of the drinking patterns of their parents at an early age.
+Risky drinking or alcohol use in the home can lead to the same habits in children.
+At an early age, children become aware of the drinking patterns of their parents.

-- If conflict is present between parents or caregivers
+- Conflict is present between parents or caregivers

-- If parents are having money problems or are stressed from work
+- Parents are having money problems or are stressed from work

-- If abuse is occurring at home or the home does not feel safe in other ways
+- Abuse is occurring at home or the home does not feel safe in other ways